 - Our Public Relations abilities are unmatched when it comes to creating a campaign whereby any company can show its interest in preschoolers developing "emotional literacy skills" while having fun doing so.
 It's a surefire means of showing corporate interest in a child's overall behavior by supporting how they understand and keep in touch with their emotions.
+No industry on the planet earth should consider itself disconnected from this part of human behavior.

 - Our Licensing department allows us to explore and expand into areas of products that provide interactive stimuli for children during their most important developmental years and partnering with others to develop new ways to introduce "EL" to children.